-Welcome back to another installment of Madden 20’s Gridiron Notes!
-In today’s article Associate Designer Andre Weingarten and Animator Justin Rogers provide more detail on QB throwing styles in Madden 20.
+Welcome back to another installment of Madden NFL 20’s Gridiron Notes!
+In today’s article Associate Designer Andre Weingarten and Animator Justin Rogers provide more detail on QB throwing styles in Madden NFL 20.

 Today, we wanted to talk a bit about some significant changes we made to Quarterback (QB) throwing styles this year.
 Our primary objectives this cycle was to: